What to Know Before You Buy:

 Buying vintage/antique isn’t for everyone.
 If you can say “yes” to the following statements, buying vintage/antique is not a good match for you:

 - Quality isn’t important to me – I’m looking for an inexpensive piece of equipment or even a replica.

 - I’m ok with buying something that I will simply discard after a few years.

 - I don’t want to have to maintain anything – as close to maintenance-free as possible is what I look for.

 What does “restored” mean?

-We’re often asked our opinion on classic John Deere lawn tractors.
+We’re often asked our opinion on classic John Deere lawn tractors versus what’s available on the market today.
 We say: Reliable, nostalgic and dependable, they sure have lived up to the infamous slogan, “Nothing runs like a Deere.”